lucie07/kdl/frontend/src/blog/state-digital-accessibility-kdl.md

 ---
 layout: layouts/post.njk
+title: The road to a more inclusive web
-title: The state of digital accessibility at KDL
+subtitle: The state of digital accessibility at KDL
 tags:
   - post
   - accessibility